COSI-Lab/print.dev/README.md

 New Print Server Development Progress:

+10/30/13
 - Made a github to share info
 - Discussed goals
-- Beginning website front-end in html/javascript
+- Began website front-end in html/javascript
-- Beginning database back-end in python
+- Began database back-end in python